tungedng2710/DMOM-RAG/README.md

 - `app/static/` – frontend assets (index.html, style.css, app.js)

 Troubleshooting
-- If embeddings fail, ensure the embedding model is pulled and available in Ollama: `ollama pull nomic-embed-text`.
+- If embeddings fail, ensure the embedding model is pulled and available in Ollama: `ollama pull bge-m3:latest`.
 - If generation fails, ensure `gpt-oss:20b` is available: `ollama pull gpt-oss:20b`.
 - If dataset download fails, ensure your environment has internet access and the `datasets` package can reach Hugging Face.